openpetra/openpetra-docs/source/howtos/initial-instance-setup.rst

 Per default the modules *Finance - Basic User*, *Finance - Reporting User*, *Partner User Level Access* are already selected.
 For the bookkeeper in your team you should also select *Finance - Intermediate User* and *Finance - Advanced User*.

-An E-Mail will be sent to the new user to inform this person about the access to OpenPetra and the generated password.
-This password should be changed on the first sign in.
+An E-Mail will be sent to the new user to inform this person about the access to OpenPetra and with a link to set the password for that user.

 .. _create-a-ledger: